Creating a custom project

 A custom project is a way of extending OpenRemote to provide custom functionality without modifying the main OpenRemote code, thus the custom code can be separately version controlled possibly in a private repo.
 Possible use cases:

-- Custom protocols (to interface with some service/device in a customised way)
+- Custom protocols (to interface with some service/device in a customized way)

 - Custom setup code (to automatically provision realms, users, assets, rules, etc. during a clean install)